sgspencer2618/deep-learning-options-pricer/README.md

 ## Summary

 This project explores machine learning models for options price prediction using engineered financial features.
 We compare XGBoost, a Multilayer Perceptron (MLP), and a Gated Recurrent Unit (GRU) model on historical market data.
-The MLP achieved the lowest average percentage error, outperforming both XGBoost and the more complex GRU, which struggled on tabular data despite its sequential architecture.
-Our results highlight that model complexity alone does not ensure better performance; model choice should align with data characteristics and feature structure.
+While MLP had the lowest average error in the full test set, this is partly due to data imbalance; the GRU actually outperformed all models on the most common price range (under $140), as shown in the low-value test sample.
+Our results highlight that model choice should align with data characteristics and feature structure.

 ## Table of Contents
 1. [Summary](#summary)